eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     legislation, no legal need to ask for the User\'s approval because another legal basis exists for requesting the attributes.

-A prerequisite for requesting User approval is that the Wallet Instance is sure that the person using the Wallet Instance is in fact the User.
+A prerequisite for requesting User approval is that the Wallet Unit is sure that the person using the Wallet Unit is in fact the User.
-Therefore, the WSCA authenticates the User prior to or during requesting User approval, on request of the Wallet Instance.
+Therefore, the WSCA authenticates the User prior to or during requesting User approval, on request of the Wallet Unit.
 To do so, the Wallet Instance uses the User authentication mechanisms set up during Wallet Instance activation, see [Section 6.5.3](#653-wallet-instance-activation).
 More detailed requirements regarding User approval can be found in \[Topic 6\].